 British treasure wrecks

 Sunken Treasure Ships

 Possibly the greatest hoard of sunken treasure still waiting to be found on the seabed around Great Britain is of the Merchant Royal.
 The Merchant Royal went down off the coast of Dartmouth, on 23 September, 1641 AD.
-The vessel was returning to the British Isles with a definite King's ransom in Spanish treasure, her sinking in bad weather was a great loss to the British treasury.
-The sinking witnessed by another vessel in its company reported the location of its demise as 21 miles off the coast of Lands End.
+The vessel was returning to the British Isles with a definite king's ransom in Spanish treasure.
+Her sinking in bad weather was another great loss to the exchequer of the land.
+The sinking witnessed by another vessel in its company, reported the location of its demise as 21 miles off the coast of Lands End.
 Although shifting currents and navigational error could have mistaken its eventual resting place.

 This naval vessel was carrying thirty-six bronze cannon.
 In her cargo hold was over £300,000 in silver, £100,000 in gold, and a collection of gemstones whose value would easily dwarf that of the missing precious metals.
 It is also estimated that wooden chests held in the hull, would perhaps value more than half a million pounds worth of Spanish silver pesos.
 There was also hundreds of heavy bars of gold and thick ingots of silver.